 Maple syrup is one of those things where John.e and I disagree.
 He prefers real maple syrup, but I prefer the artificial stuff.
 Whenever I include maple into my recipes though, I always use the real maple syrup.
 (I save my fake, cheap stuff for myself!)
 I know Aunt Jemima Syrup is not authentic maple syrup, but it has maple flavour and I love the thickness of it!

 Since maple can be a little bit sweet, I didn’t use a whole lot.
 In the batter and the glaze, there’s only a quarter cup of maple syrup, which is really not that bad.
 So, if you’re planning to use the real stuff, which can be rather expensive, don’t worry because you won’t be using too much of it.
-Let’s talk for a bit about how maple syrup is made and what makes it synonymous with Canada.
+Let’s talk about how maple syrup is made and why it is synonymous with Canada.

-Maple syrup is a syrup usually made from the sap of sugar maple, red maple, or black maple tree.
-In cold climates, these trees store starch in their trunks and roots before winter; the starch is then converted to sugar that rises in the sap in late winter and early spring.
-Maple trees are tapped by drilling holes into their trunks and collecting the exuded sap, which is processed by heating to evaporate much of the water, leaving the concentrated syrup.
+Maple syrup is usually made from the sap of sugar, red, or black maple trees.
+In cold climates, these trees store starch in their trunks and roots before winter.
+The starch is converted to sugar which rises in the sap in late winter and early spring.
+Maple trees are tapped by drilling holes into their trunks and collecting the sap.
+The sap is processed by heating to evaporate much of the water, leaving the concentrated syrup.

-That’s because maple products are considered emblematic of Canada, and are frequently sold in tourist shops and airports as souvenirs from Canada.
+Maple products are considered emblematic of Canada, and are frequently sold in tourist shops and airports as souvenirs.
 The maple leaf has come to symbolize Canada, and is depicted on the country’s flag.
 So, Happy Canada Day – let’s enjoy some Canada Day Maple Glazed Mini Muffins!